 HURST, as a firm of registered auditors, works with a number of learning providers, is well-placed to be able to deliver your annual assurance report.
 We are already familiar with the contractual and funding requirements.
 In addition, we have already put in place a programme of work and a template report to enable us to deliver the report in a timely and cost-efficient way for providers.

-If you would like to talk to us about your annual assurance report, please contact Helen Besant-Roberts, Partner on 0161 477 2474 or email us at email@example.com .
+If you'd like to discuss your annual assurance report, contact Helen Besant-Roberts, Partner on 0161 477 2474 or email us at email@example.com .